 AWS provides several automation tools in its portfolio.
 An admin can automate infrastructure provisioning via AWS CloudFormation templates, and also use AWS OpsWorks and Chef to automate infrastructure and system configurations.

-An AWS customer can monitor resource and application health with Amazon CloudWatch and the AWS Personal Health Dashboard, and also use AWS CloudTrail to retain user activity and application programming interface (API) calls for auditing.
+An AWS customer can monitor resource and application health with Amazon CloudWatch and the AWS Personal Health Dashboard, as well as use AWS CloudTrail to retain user activity and API calls for auditing.

-AWS provides a range of services for cloud security, including AWS Identity and Access Management (IAM), which allows admins to define and manage user access to resources.
+AWS provides a range of services for cloud security, including AWS Identity and Access Management, which allows admins to define and manage user access to resources.
 An admin can also create a user directory with Amazon Cloud Directory, or connect cloud resources to an existing Microsoft Active Directory with the AWS Directory Service.
-Additionally, AWS Organizations enables a business to establish and manage policies for multiple AWS accounts.
+Additionally, the AWS Organizations service enables a business to establish and manage policies for multiple AWS accounts.

-The cloud provider has also introduced tools that automatically assess potential security risks.
+Amazon Web Services has also introduced tools that automatically assess potential security risks.
 Amazon Inspector analyzes an AWS environment for vulnerabilities that might impact security and compliance.
-Amazon Macie uses machine learning technology to protect sensitive cloud data.
+Amazon Macie uses machine learning (ML) technology to protect sensitive cloud data.

-AWS Glue is a service that handles extract, transform and load jobs, while the Amazon Elasticsearch Service enables a team to perform application monitoring, log analysis and other tasks with the open source Elasticsearch tool.
+- Amazon Elasticsearch Serviceenables a team to perform application monitoring, log analysis and other tasks with the open source Elasticsearch tool.

-With AWS Deep Learning AMIs, developers can create and train custom AI models with clusters of GPUs or compute-optimized instances.
+With AWS Deep Learning Amazon Machine Images (AMIs), developers can create and train custom AI models with clusters of graphics processing units (GPUs) or compute-optimized instances.
 AWS also includes deep learning development frameworks for MXNet and TensorFlow.